FTC Disclosure

 By accepting the Third Party PWB you are in control of your wheelchair choice and you will own the wheelchair.

-But..... as you own the wheelchair you will be responsible for all repair costs - this can be considerable as tyres wear out (and burst!) and seating covers/batteries may need replacing.
+But..... as you own the wheelchair you will be responsible for all repair costs - this can be considerable as tyres wear out (or burst!) and seating covers/batteries may need replacing.

 Occasionally a funding charity may cover some or all of the maintenance costs if they have contributed to the cost of the wheelchair.